yehia67/documentation/wallets/0.1/trinity/how-to-guides/protect-trinity-account.md

     **Secured:** The Coordinator has confirmed your transactions.
 You are free to send value transactions, using your new seed.

-    **Submitted:** Your transactions has been sent to the IOTA Foundation's server, and now you just need to wait for the Coordinator to be restarted
+    **Submitted:** Your transactions have been sent to the IOTA Foundation's server, and now you just need to wait for the Coordinator to be restarted

     **ID Required:** Someone else tried to use the Seed Migration Tool with your seed.
 Please see the [Identity Verification Process](../references/faq.md#what-is-the-idenitity-verification-process) for more information.
 You will need your migration log file.